srobo/team-emails/SR2020/2020-05-26-virtual-competition-details.md

 Hello!

-Today's the day we announce some long awaited details of the virtual competition for Student Robotics 2020.
+Today's the day we announce some long-awaited details of the virtual competition for Student Robotics 2020.

 ## Simulator